Bitcoin-of-America/bitcoin-payment-widget/README.md

 **Notification Verification**

-To authenticate a payment notification, concatenate all POSTed data values except *hashed* into a single string and encrypt with HMAC/Sha256 uisng your Bitcionofamerica private key.
+To authenticate a payment notification, concatenate all POSTed data values except *hashed* and encrypt with HMAC/Sha256 uisng your Bitcionofamerica Secret Key.
 A match confirms the integrity and authenticity of the notification.

 ```
 PHP Example: